chaos-genius/chaosgenius-docs/docs/Quick_Start/step1_add_data.md

 For detailed documentation on Data Sources please refer to the section [Data Sources Catalog](/Data_Sources_Catalog/postgres.md)

 To help with onboarding, you can try out our public datasets.
-Please refer to the section [Public Datasets Catalog](/Public_Datasets_Catalog/ecomm.md) for more info.
+Please refer to the section [Public Datasets](/Public_Datasets_Catalog/accessing_data.md) for more info.